ryantusi/CS50X/week5/README.md

 # CS50x: Week 5

-Welcome to Week 5 of CS50x: Introduction to Computer Science by Harvard University!
+Welcome to Week 5 of CS50x: Data Structures and Algorithms with C Language

 This directory holds problem sets (psets) and lab problems for Week 5.
 Explore advanced programming concepts with the following exercises: